MolSSI/QCFractal/docs/qcfractal/source/setup_quickstart.rst

      partition: CLUSTER
      cmd_timeout: 30

-You may need to modify these values to match the particulars on your cluster.
+You may need to modify these values to match the particulars of your cluster.
 In particular:

 * The ``scheduler`` and ``partition`` options should be set to match the details of your :term:`Scheduler` (e.g. SLURM, PBS, Torque).
 * Options related to :term:`Workers <Worker>` should be set appropriately for the compute node on your cluster.